-Too often in pop culture, we see poisonous mushrooms portrayed as cute and common — when in fact they can be downright dangerous if ingested or even touched.
+Too often in pop culture, we see poisonous mushrooms portrayed as cute and common — when in fact they can be dangerous if ingested.

 For example, fly agaric or Amanita muscaria, is the “classic fairy tale toadstool.”
 With a bright red cap, white spots, and a white stem, you find these in real life underneath birch trees in the fall.
 But in cartoons — like the Smurfs — these are the iconic mushrooms.
 When most people think “mushroom,” they think of this toadstool.

-However, that can be troublesome if a child or someone unfamiliar with mushrooms picks one.
-These mushrooms are poisonous — they can cause death, though severe stomach cramping and hallucinations are more often the side effects.
-Squirrels can snack on them without consequence, but humans should always admire them from afar.
+However, that can be troublesome if a child or someone unfamiliar with mushrooms picks one and eats it raw.
+These mushrooms cause upset stomach — they can cause severe stomach cramping and hallucinations are more often the side effects.
+Squirrels can snack on them without consequence, but humans should always be mindful about ingesting them.
 Respect nature — she’s powerful!

 So what would we like to add to the Animal Crossing mushrooms line-up?
-Well, Nintendo developers, if you’re reading, we think players would love some adaptogenic mushrooms to support healthy stress responses — or maybe some for immune health.* Even our Animal Crossing alter-egos would thank you!
+Well, Nintendo developers, if you’re reading, we think players would love some adaptogenic mushrooms to support healthy responses to occasional stress* — or maybe some to support immune function.* Even our Animal Crossing alter-egos would thank you!